rebecaconte/DefeatingJasmine/README.md

 ## Description

-Every IronHacker knows that Jasmine can be [pause] ~moody~ sometimes.
+Every IronHacker knows that Jasmine can be <i>~moody~</i> sometimes.
 She LOVES throwing errors!

 In this game you can Defeat Jasmine just by grabbing some green check signs and taking breaks to increase your time.

 But be aware!
 Jasmine is not going to let you win this battle so easily.
-She will throw you some erros ❌ along the way, there will be bugs 🐝 🦟 🐛 and a lot of breaks 🕑 to take on your path.
+She will throw you a bunch of erros ❌, there will be bugs do decrease your game time along the way 🐝 🦟 🐛 and a lot of breaks 🕑 to take on your path.

 ## MVP (DOM - CANVAS)